HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/RESEARCH_PAPER_FINAL.md

 I find that survivorship bias in Indian small-caps is substantial and economically significant:

-- **Return Bias**: Survivor-only backtesting overstates annual returns by 4.93 percentage points (26.17% vs. 21.23%), representing a 23.2% relative overstatement.
+- **Return Bias**: Survivor-only backtesting overstates annual returns by 4.93 percentage points (26.17% vs. 21.23%), representing a 23.3% relative overstatement.

 - **Sharpe Bias**: Survivor-only analysis inflates risk-adjusted returns by 0.097 Sharpe points (1.160 vs. 1.063), a 9.1% relative overstatement.

 - **Removal Composition**: The 82.5% removal rate consists of 16.1% delisted stocks, 33.1% stocks that graduated to larger capitalizations, and 33.2% stocks that fell below the small-cap threshold—all creating bias through different mechanisms.

-- **Validation**: The market-cap ranking reconstruction achieves 100% accuracy in identifying current constituents (252 of 252 correct), substantially exceeding the 80-85% accuracy typical in published research (Brown et al., 1995; Elton et al., 1996).
+- **Validation**: The market-cap ranking reconstruction achieves 100% match with current (September 2025) constituents (252 of 252 correct), validating the methodology.
+Estimated historical reconstruction accuracy across all quarters (2016-2025) is 85-90%, comparable to or exceeding the 80-85% accuracy typical in published research (Brown et al., 1995; Elton et al., 1996).

 ### 1.4 Contribution to Literature